Professional practice

 • Advised multiple Government departments on issues spanning:

-• State aid and unlawful subsidy rules (led by Hugh Mercer KC);
+• State aid and unlawful subsidy rules;

 • Protections for foreign investors under UK domestic law;